The Cairngorms Up-Close: Gallery

 Lotus corniculatus

-Where and when encountered: Inshriach Forest on 1 July 2022
+Where and when encountered: Inshriach Forest (west) on 1 July 2022

 About: Common bird's-foot trefoil can be found growing in a variety of grassland, woodland, and montane habitats in most corners of Great Britain.